IanFinlayson/exploring-cs/chapter03.md

 print(answer)
 ```

-Notice how this did not actually print the word \"answer\".
+Notice how this did not actually print the word "answer".
 When we
-print a variable, it doesn\'t print the variable\'s *name*, it prints
+print a variable, it doesn't print the variable's *name*, it prints
-the variable\'s *value*.
+the variable's *value*.
 Whatever got stored in the variable (which is
 whatever we typed in), gets printed here.

-Also, notice how there are no quotation marks around \"answer\" in the
+Also, notice how there are no quotation marks around "answer" in the
 print command.
 If we put quotation marks in, it *would* actually have
-printed out the word \"answer\".
+printed out the word "answer".
 We have to use quotation marks to print
 some message out exactly, and no quotation marks when we want to get the
 thing stored in a variable.